taocpp/config/README.md

 (temporary orig1)  // The origs are just for referencing, tag (temporary orig2)  // them for removal from the final result.

-// References can also be nested (without creating cycles).
+// References can also be nested arbitrarily.

 orig3.a.b.c = 3
 i = "b"